-- stimulate exchange of research information among students - highlight exceptional research performed by students in training - expose students to the latest research advancements through seminars presented by distinguished biomedical scientists

-- recruit regional students into our graduate degree program - award scholarships in various categories of the poster presentations
+- stimulate exchange of research information among students - highlight exceptional research performed by students in training - expose students to the latest research advancements through seminars presented by distinguished biomedical scientists - recruit regional students into our graduate degree program - award scholarships in various categories of the poster presentations

 School of Pharmacy Research Days.
 A forum for faculty, graduate students, research interns, postdocs, technicians, and residents to interact and exchange ideas for possible collaborations.
-It is a mixture of oral presentations from leading scientists that are invited and faculty and poster presentations from students, postdocs and residents.
+It is a mixture of oral presentations from leading scientists that are invited, and poster presentations from faculty, students, postdocs, and residents.
 This meeting provides an opportunity for graduate students to showcase their research work and provides opportunity for faculty/student interaction.

 Summer Accelerated Biomedical Research (SABR) Internships.
 Available to students interested in pursuing a career in basic biomedical research.
 The SABR Internships are intensive, 10 week opportunities for students to perform basic biomedical research while receiving a stipend.
-This summer program is located in Lubbock, Texas.
+This summer program is offered in Lubbock and El Paso, Texas.